Skip to main content

 Capture events when you have the most complete information:

-Track immediately after user submits text (prompts, questions, feedback)
+Track immediately after user submits text (prompts, questions, search queries)

 Track when users provide explicit feedback or ratings